UNINETTSigma2/documentation/jobs/performance.md

   recompilation.
 However, you may have to recompile statically linked binaries (for this please consult the
   [official documentation](https://developer.arm.com/documentation/101137/2003)).
-- Due to a bug in older versions of OpenMPI, on Fram Arm Performance Reports works only with OpenMPI version 3.1.3 and newer.
-If you have compiled your application with OpenMPI 3.1.1, you don't need to recompile it.
-Simply load the 3.1.3 module - those versions are compatible.

 ## Profiling a batch script